DevDecoder/DynamicXml/README.md

 # Dynamic members

-The `dynamic` exposes the following members (note they are not available until runtime):
+The dynamic object exposes the following members (note they are not available until runtime):

 ## Properties